New Guinea: Names

-When Portuguese and Spanish explorers arrived on the islands via the Spice Islands, they also referred to the islands as Papua.
-However, Westerners, beginning with Spanish explorer Yñigo Ortiz de Retez in 1545, used the name New Guinea, referring to the similarities of the features of the indigenous peoples to those of native Africans of the Guinea region of the continent.
-The name is one of several toponyms sharing similar etymologies, ultimately meaning "land of the blacks" or similar meanings, in reference to the dark skin of the inhabitants.
+When Portuguese and Spanish explorers arrived via the Spice Islands, they also used the name Papua.
+However, Westerners, beginning with Spanish explorer Yñigo Ortiz de Retez in 1545, used the name New Guinea, due to the resemblance between the indigenous peoples of the island and Africans of the Guinea region.
+The name is one of several toponyms sharing similar etymologies, ultimately meaning "land of the blacks" or similar meanings.

 The Dutch, who arrived later under Jacob Le Maire and Willem Schouten, called it Schouten island.
 They later used this name only to refer to islands off the north coast of Papua proper, the Schouten Islands or Biak Island.
-When the Dutch colonized this island as part of the Dutch East Indies, they called it Nieuw Guinea.
+When the Dutch colonized the main island as part of the Dutch East Indies, they called it Nieuw Guinea.